oracle/docker-images/OracleHTTPServer/samples/12214-patch/README.md

       docker stop ohs (Assuming the name of conatiner is 'ohs')

-To look at the Docker Container logs run:
+To look at the Container logs run:

         $ docker logs --details <Container-id>

 ## Support
-Oracle HTTP Server on Docker is supported by Oracle.
+Oracle HTTP Server is supported in containers by Oracle.

 ## License
-To download and run Oracle HTTP Server 12c Distribution regardless of inside or outside a Docker container, and regardless of the distribution, you must download the binaries from Oracle website and accept the license indicated at that page.
+To download and run Oracle HTTP Server 12c Distribution regardless of inside or outside a container, and regardless of the distribution, you must download the binaries from Oracle website and accept the license indicated at that page.

-To download and run Oracle JDK regardless of inside or outside a Docker container, you must download the binary from Oracle website and accept the license indicated at that pge.
+To download and run Oracle JDK regardless of inside or outside a container, you must download the binary from Oracle website and accept the license indicated at that pge.

-All scripts and files hosted in this project and GitHub [docker/OracleHTTPServer](./) repository required to build the Docker images are, unless otherwise noted, released under the Universal Permissive License v1.0.
+All scripts and files hosted in this project and GitHub [docker/OracleHTTPServer](./) repository required to build the images are, unless otherwise noted, released under the Universal Permissive License v1.0.

 ## Copyright
 Copyright (c) 2024 Oracle and/or its affiliates.
 All rights reserved.